TonnyL/Latticify/README.md

 ```shell
 git clone https://github.com/TonnyL/Latticify.git
 ```
-w

 ### Setup API Keys
 You need to register your application at [Slack API home](https://api.slack.com/).
 You can find information about how to gain access via the relevant links.

-When you obtain the keys, you need to place them into the `latticify.propterties` file.
+When you obtain the keys, you need to place them into the `latticify.properties` file.

 ```java
 CLIENT_ID=<YOUR CLIENT ID>